 Usually London is pretty expensive, but early Fall is definitely not high season.
 This means that you will find cheaper hotels and flights.

 London is one of the best places to visit in October in Europe especially because of the many events and festivals.
-From the Frieze London and Frieze Masters art fairs to Africa on the Square, the NFL London Games at Wembley Stadium and even the London Restaurant Festival: there’s never going to be a dull day!
+There are two incredible art fairs like Frieze London and Frieze Masters (both on October 13-17, 2021).
+Then the London Restaurant Festival, from October 6 to October 30, 2021.
+An incredible foodie festival!

 You might also like: